 and run through the forbidden city – knowing, that all there are barely interiors – the were brought by the Koumintang to Taiwan (As my Terelj travel mate Joy explained me before and encouraged me to visit Taipeh sometimes..)

 I returned to the airport on time and a very good flight with a solo seat at the window and a free seat beside concluded my journey.

 This was the trip with the most interesting highlights and lowlights I ever did.

-Highlights were the great contacts I had in Russia around the lake Baikal, especially in the English summer camp.
+Highlights were the great contacts I had in Russia around the lake Baikal.
 I’m happy about positive couchsurfing references (If you are not yet member, you are asked for login – the membership is free).